citusdata/test-automation/README.md

 # Add your EC2 keypair's private key to your agent
 ssh-add path_to_keypair/metin-keypair.pem

-# Quickly start a cluster of (1 + 2) c3.xlarge nodes
+# Quickly start a cluster of (1 + 2) c3.xlarge nodes at availability zone us-east-1b
-cloudformation/create-stack.sh -k metin-keypair -s FormationMetin -n 2 -i c3.xlarge
+cloudformation/create-stack.sh -k metin-keypair -s FormationMetin -n 2 -i c3.xlarge -a us-east-1b

 # When your cluster is ready, it will prompt you with the connection string, connect to master node
 ssh -A ec2-user@ec2-35-153-66-69.compute-1.amazonaws.com